Yujia-Luo/Introduction-to-R/README.md

 Session 2 data manipulation and plotting
 Session 3 basic statistics

-**The powerpoints show the content for each session, and the html files contain the practices in Rstudio** **You can download all these files by click the green box "code" -- > ""download zip""**
+**The powerpoints show the content for each session, and the html files contain the practices in Rstudio**
+**You can download all these files by clicking the green box "Code" -- > "Download ZIP"**

 Regarding how to download and install R and RStudio, please refer to the file "Installation.html"